 The Bord Gáis Energy Theatre

-Dublin has a thriving design community – you can see the impact around the city as businesses start to realize the potential of local design talent.
+Dublin has a thriving design community – you can see the impact around the city as businesses start to realise the potential of local design talent.

 Two people that know a thing or two about attention to detail are local designers Conor Nolan and David Wall.
 In 2006 the pair set up their own Dublin studio,

-Conor & David, specializing in graphic and digital design.
+Conor & David, specialising in graphic and digital design.
 Speaking about design on a global scale the team believe Ireland has something valuable to offer – “the creative scene feels more connected and cohesive now than it ever did.
-Irish designers are starting to recognize their place in an international context and we’re excited to see where that takes us.”
+Irish designers are starting to recognise their place in an international context and we’re excited to see where that takes us.”

 Book design for Oliver Jeffers by Conor & David